COVID 19 Updates and Guidelines

-- Exceptions can be made for patients under the age of 18 and those with patients with impairment or mobility issues.
+- Exceptions can be made for patients under the age of 18 and those with disability, impairment or mobility issues.

 - One support person (spouse, family member, etc) only for labor and delivery and post-partum

-- One non-hospital care team member (Doula) is allowed for laboring patients and post partum area only
+- One non-hospital care team member (Doula) allowed for labor and delivery

 - Two parents or guardians only in Nursery

-- Exception may be made for patients under the age of 18 or if needed to support patients with impairment or mobility and in these instances only one visitor may be allowed
+- Exception will be made for patients under the age of 18 or if needed to support patients with impairment or mobility and in these instances only one visitor may be allowed

 Everyone entering the hospital must meet the following guidelines and screening criteria: